-Irish Scottish comic, occasionally mistaken for a Bollywood Indian cinema heartthrob, I quote, has this uncanny knack for ad-lib, taking what seem like un-tailored, in-the-moment gags and running with them throughout an evening.
+Irish Scottish comic, occasionally mistaken for a Bollywood Indian cinema heartthrob, I quote, has this uncanny knack for faux ad-lib, taking what seem like un-tailored, in-the-moment gags and running with them throughout an evening.

 No sweat beads on forehead, no underarm stains, no fleeting do-I-suck-do-they-hate-me facial expressions -- even veteran Eddie Izzard flashed a couple of those -- if it wasn't for the stage, you'd swear he was a dinner guest in your kitchen just shooting the breeze on viking crotch fashion and Qatar strip clubs.
-It's like he's not even trying, kind of like that smart alec we knew -- or were -- who'd skip weeks worth of class time in high school only to still get an A.
+It's like he's not even trying, kind of like that smart alec we knew -- or were -- who'd skip weeks of class time in high school only to still get an A.